Fátima Carneiro

 Fátima Carneiro is a Portuguese pathologist.
-Since 2001 she has been director of the Pathological Anatomy Service at the University Hospital Centre of São João in Porto.
-In September 2018 she was voted first in a list of the hundred "Best & Brightest" pathologists in the world, by the magazine, The Pathologist.
+Since 2001 she has been director of the Pathological Anatomy Service at the University Hospital of São João in Porto.
+In September 2018 she was voted first in a list of the hundred "Best & Brightest" pathologists in the world by the magazine The Pathologist.

 Early life and studies

 Fátima Carneiro was born in 1954 in Sá da Bandeira, now Lubango, in what was then Portuguese Angola.
 Her parents were teachers and she had a brother.
 State employees working in Portuguese colonies, such as her parents, spent four years overseas and one year in Portugal before returning to the colony.
 As a result, she started High School in Portugal and also did her sixth year there.
 After Angola, her parents were posted to São Tomé.
 Later, the family returned to Angola, living in the capital, Luanda, where she studied medicine for three years before leaving due to the Angolan War of Independence.
 She then settled in Porto with her parents, completing a degree in medicine at the Faculty of Medicine of the University of Porto in 1978.
 Initially, she wanted to be a pediatrician but found that she could not face the suffering of children, so she decided to concentrate on pathology.
 In 1988 she qualified as a specialist in anatomical pathology and in 1993 received a doctorate in anatomical pathology from the University of Porto.